alexsmaliy/leetcode/src/main/java/leet/problems/leet377/README.md

 Similar to, but different from [Coin Change](../leet322).
 This one asks for permutations of coins.
 That one asks for the fewest coins needed to make up the target amount.
 There are so many ways to make change.

+Also see [Combination Sum](../leet39), which asks for unique *combinations* of coins that add up to the target amount.